 Business Community

 The business community in the NRV is very collaborative.
 Companies like Techsburg, VPT, Maxtena, Optical Cable Corp, and Moog are making this area a hotspot for the UAS industry.
-Area companies have formed the Ridge and Valley chapter of the Association for Unmanned Vehicle Systems International (AUVSI), the world’s largest organization devoted exclusively to advancing the unmanned systems and robotics industries.
+Area companies have formed the Ridge and Valley chapter of the Association for Uncrewed Vehicle Systems International (AUVSI), the world’s largest organization devoted exclusively to advancing the uncrewed systems and robotics industries.
 The area is also served by the Roanoke-Blacksburg Technology Council (RBTC), which is a catalyst for innovation, networking, and leadership in the NRV and surrounding regions.

 R&D Facilities

-The Mid-Atlantic Aviation Partnership, which is based at the VT Institute for Critical Technology and Applied Science, is one of seven organizations in the entire U.S. that can establish FAA test sites for unmanned aerial systems.
+The Mid-Atlantic Aviation Partnership, which is based at the VT Institute for Critical Technology and Applied Science, is one of seven organizations in the entire U.S. that can establish FAA test sites for uncrewed aerial systems.
 MAAP worked with NASA on Project Wing to research how multiple aircrafts could safely share the same airspace.
 The region also has a 85′ high drone cage on the VT campus for UAS testing.
 The NRV is home to 2 FAA test sites: one at Kentland Farms, and one at the Virginia Smart Roads, where companies can safely test their products.
 The Smart Road is a 2.8 mile test track (above) with weather-making capabilities and extensive research opportunities and is used by companies such as GM and Google.

 Workforce